Adjectival

 Why? for my sake, because of the cold

-Adjectival prepositional phrases, like adjectives, modify nouns: for example, they tell you which boy:
+Adjectival prepositional phrases, like adjectives, modify nouns: for

 The boy in a hurry is waiting over there.